 The crux of all injury claims, for both children and adults, is what is referred to in personal injury law as “negligence.”
 Negligence simply means a party’s failure to act in a reasonably safe way so as not to cause others harm.
 It means adhering to the appropriate standard of care and not putting others at excessive or unreasonable risk of injury.

-To have a valid child injury claim for which you can pursue restitution, you must be able to establish four elements:
+To have a valid child injury claim for which you can pursue restitution:

-Duty of care: The party you are filling against (the defendant) must have owed your child a duty of care.
+The party you are filing against must have owed your child a duty of care.
 If your child was under another person’s care when the accident occurred, such as at a daycare or school, that facility owes your child a duty of care.
-Doctors owe patients a duty of care, just like toy manufacturers owe consumers a duty of care.
+Doctors owe patients a duty of care, just like property owners owe guests a duty of care.

-Breach of duty: The defendant must have somehow fallen short of her duty of care, i.e., acted negligently.
-A daycare worker not supervising a child who climbs to the top of an unsecured bookshelf, a doctor failing to order appropriate medical tests, and a manufacturer selling defective toys are all examples of breaches of duty.
+The defendant must have somehow fallen short of their duty of care (i.e., acted negligently).
+A daycare worker not supervising a child who climbs to the top of an unsecured bookshelf, for example, constitutes a breach of the worker’s duty of care.

-Damages: Your child must have sustained actual harm that is compensable with damages.
-Medical files, psychological reports, etc. are usually sufficient to prove damages.
+Your child must have sustained actual harm that is compensable.
+Medical files, psychological reports, and other pieces of information are usually sufficient to prove damages.

 The attorneys and support staff at our firm are passionate about helping families with their legal needs when injury strikes.
 We can assist with all types of injury cases involving children, such as: